jamstatic/jamstatic-fr/content/post/webmentions-eleventy.md

 </article>
 ```

-## Bravely jumping into the black hole...
+## Bravely jumping into the black hole…
 Does it work?!?!
 We can finally test it out.
 First run `npm run build` to generate an initial list of webmentions that is saved to the `_cache/webmentions.json` file.
 Then run your local development server and see if it worked!
 Of course, you'll need to have at least one webmention associated with a post to see anything. 😁

 You can see the result of my own implementation below.
 Good luck!
 Let me know how it turns out or if you find in bugs or errors in this post!